scholarslab/scholarslab.github.io/collections/_posts/2011-10-11-towards-a-geo-textual-humanities.md

 title: towards a geo-textual humanities
 category: blog
 tags:
-- Grad Student Research
+- grad student research
-- praxis program
+- praxis
-- Geospatial and Temporal
+- geospatial and temporal
 ---

 Maps are texts, and texts are maps.